 And that is one of the contemporary messages of Chanukah.

-For this last night I did not choose a Chanukah video, but I do believe that this song says the meaning of Chanukah and the Jewish people more than any other could.
+For this first night I did not choose a Chanukah video, but I do believe that this song says the meaning of Chanukah and the Jewish people more than any other could.

 Andy Williams Sings "The Exodus Song (This Land Is Mine)"